 Social support, then, appears as the only silver bullet.
-Research outcomes are bringing to light how heart-to-heart talks with colleagues, words of praise, and recognition from peers can create lasting bonds among people.
+Research outcomes bring to light how heart-to-heart talks with colleagues, words of praise, and peer recognition can create lasting bonds among people.
 Over time, these prosocial nudges will become cornerstones of a healthier, supportive, and collaborative work culture.

 Looking at all these elemental and future-impacting effects of recognition, it won't be far-fetched to say that employee recognition will create better workplace performance—more than financial rewards.
 It ticks most of the checkboxes that are vital performance indicators of any organization.

 Summing this section, here's what you need to know: